-Central and Southwest Florida are celebrated for their waters.
-The interconnected water-based ecosystems stretching from inland lakes and rivers to the estuaries and Gulf of Mexico support diverse and abundant fish and wildlife.
+entral and Southwest Florida are celebrated for their waters.
+The interconnected water-based ecosystems, stretching from inland lakes and rivers to the estuaries and Gulf of America (Gulf), support diverse and abundant fish and wildlife.
 From Heartland to Coast, the environmental health of these systems underlies our quality of life and economy.

 Over the years, the Coastal & Heartland National Estuary Partnership (CHNEP) office and its partners have successfully collaborated to protect and restore water quality and flows, habitats, and the fish and wildlife they support.
 As we celebrate our successes, we remain focused on the many challenges in our area.
-Continued rapid population growth, development, agriculture, and mining activities have transformed the landscape of Central and Southwest Florida.
-Declining water quality and supply, as well as fish and wildlife population declines continue to be issues in some areas.
+Continued rapid population growth, development, agriculture, and mining activities are transforming the landscape of Central and Southwest Florida.
+Declining water quality and supply, as well as decreasing fish and wildlife, continue to be issues in some areas.

-Climate change, including rising sea levels, warmer air and water temperatures, and more intense storms are exacerbating impacts.
+Severe weather events and changing conditions, including higher levels of seawater, warmer air and water temperatures, and more intense storms are exacerbating these impacts.
 Priority environmental concerns include water pollution and altered natural flows, as well as habitat fragmentation, deterioration, and loss.
-CHNEP began integrating climate change into all its priority Comprehensive Conservation and Management Plan (CCMP) actions in 2019.
-This five-year strategic plan, the 2025 CCMP, is designed to build on the principles that CHNEP was founded on-working on water quality, hydrology, habitats, fish and wildlife, and public engagement, while continuing to tackle new challenges including the rapidly intensifying effects from changes to our climate and weather.
+CHNEP began integrating resiliency and adaptation into all its priority Comprehensive Conservation and Management Plan (CCMP) actions in 2019.
+This five-year strategic plan, the 2025 CCMP, is designed to build on the principles that CHNEP was founded on-working on water quality, hydrology, habitats, fish and wildlife, and public engagement, while continuing to tackle new challenges including the need to rapidly respond to these changes.
 The four Action Plans in the 2025 CCMP are interconnected and synergistic.
 Each includes a Vision, Goal, Objective, and a Strategy of Actions and Activities to accomplish them.
 The vision of the WATER QUALITY IMPROVEMENT ACTION PLAN is for waters to meet their designated human uses for drinking, shellfish harvesting, or swimming and fishing, while supporting appropriate and healthy aquatic life.
-Our strategy prioritizes five actions and multiple activities to support comprehensive and coordinated water quality monitoring programs and projects and programs that reduce pollution.
+Our strategy prioritizes five actions and multiple activities to support comprehensive and coordinated water quality monitoring programs as well as projects and programs that reduce pollution.
 Water Quality Improvement Actions are:

-- Action 1 Support a comprehensive and coordinated water quality monitoring and assessment strategy - Action 2 Develop water quality standards, pollutant limits, and cleanup plans - Action 3 Reduce urban stormwater and agricultural runoff pollution. - Action 4 Reduce wastewater pollution - Action 5 Reduce harmful algal blooms
+- Action 1: Support a comprehensive and coordinated water quality monitoring and assessment strategy - Action 2: Develop water quality standards, pollutant limits, and cleanup plans - Action 3: Reduce urban stormwater and agricultural runoff pollution - Action 4: Reduce wastewater pollution - Action 5: Reduce harmful algal blooms